kostikoistinen/Tic-Tac-Toe/README.md

 <br />
 1) The game and teaching module
 <br />
-	Download the jupyter notebook file and run the file in jupyter notebook.
+	Download the jupyter notebook file (in jupyterfile folder) and run the file in jupyter notebook.
 There are two segments, The game - cell and the training - cell.
 <br />
 ................................
 <br />